 Age group: 2 – 6 years

 If your child is a fan of Peppa Pig, they may love this drawing game.
 The app allows your child to explore the world of Peppa Pig, her family, and friends.
 There are backgrounds frequently used in cartooning, as well as animated stickers and paintbrushes.
 Children have several drawing tools to choose from.
-It is a free app and does not contain any ads or in-app purchases.
+This free app contains no ads or in-app purchases.
+You can also draw inspiration from these painting ideas for kids for their school painting events.

 Available on: iOS